 Dartmoor is a living, working landscape, shaped by its inhabitants both past and present.
 It is home to 34,000 people and has a strong culture of community action.

-The Dartmoor National Park Authority recognises the valuable contribution that community and other similar groups make to maintaining and enhancing Dartmoor's special qualities and offers communities support both financially and practically be it through grants, advice or partnership working.
+We recognise the valuable contribution that community and other similar groups make to maintaining and enhancing Dartmoor's special qualities and offer communities support both financially and practically be it through grants, advice or partnership working.

 Coronavirus Community Support Grant

-In these difficult and uncertain times, Dartmoor National Park Authority has launched a Coronavirus Community Support Grant (CCSG) to provide valuable funding to organisations in communities that have been affected by the coronavirus outbreak.
+The Coronavirus Community Support Grant (CCSG) provides valuable funding to organisations in communities that have been affected by the coronavirus outbreak.

 The scheme rapidly provides grants of up to £500 to voluntary and community groups to help them tackle the social and economic impacts of the pandemic and help those who are most vulnerable.